Transport in Hyderabad: Setwin

-The State Government of Telangana (erstwhile Andhra Pradesh) sanctioned minibuses as a self-employment generation scheme which ply between different parts of the city in addition to the city buses run by TSRTC.
+The State Government of Telangana (erstwhile Andhra Pradesh) sanctioned minibuses as a self-employment generation scheme which ply between different parts of the city in addition to the city buses run by TGSRTC.

 Taxis

 Metered Auto Rickshaw usually referred to as an "auto", is another widely available taxi in Hyderabad.
 Shared 'auto' taxis are also a commonplace in Hyderabad.
 Mandatory Metering is contentious issue between passengers, service providers and the authorities.

 Vehicle for hire companies in Hyderabad include Uber, Ola Cabs, and taxicabs.

 Rail

 South Central Railway, a zone of Indian Railways, is headquartered in Secunderabad.
 Apart from services provided with inter-city connectivity, this zone provides suburban transport services in Hyderabad & Secunderabad through MMTS.